 Sets the p5.Shader object to apply while drawing.

 Shaders are programs that run on the graphics processing unit (GPU).
 They can process many pixels or vertices at the same time, making them fast for many graphics tasks.
-They’re written in a language called GLSL and run along with the rest of the code in a sketch. p5.Shader objects can be created using the createShader() and loadShader() functions.

-to process each pixel on the canvas.
-This only changes the fill (the inner part of shapes), but does not affect the outlines (strokes) or any images drawn using the image()
+The parameter, s, is the p5.Shader object to apply.
+For example, calling shader(myShader) applies myShader to process each pixel on the canvas.
+This only changes the fill (the inner part of shapes), but does not affect the outlines (strokes) or any images drawn using the image() function.
+The source code from a p5.Shader object's fragment and vertex shaders will be compiled the first time it's passed to shader().

 Calling resetShader() restores a sketch’s default shaders.